More photos here

 Discussions during this trip suggested that my received downer on Martin Randall tours might be misplaced, so I'm going to try them out in November with a Venice trip taking in palazzos commonly and uncommonly visited.
 The tour is led by Michael Douglas-Scott, who impressed and entertained on a one-week course on the Northern Italian Courts at the Courtauld last year.
 It includes a private visit to the Basilica San Marco and even a gondola trip up the Grand Canal.
 (I ended up cancelling this trip, in fact, mostly because I realised how darn expensive it was.)
 Poking around their courses I noted that they too have private visits to the Sistine Chapel on a couple of there Rome tours.
 The difference being that they combine the two (otherwise separate) tour groups to make up a 40-person party to visit the chapel.
 Now I'm sure that this is still better than visiting with the hoards, but I'm also sure it's not as nice a being one of 14 or so people you've got to know.

 Last night I rewatched La Grand Belezza, a film I'd loved last year and had spent many months smitten by the soundtrack of, and following up it's leads.
 I watched it again so I could recognise the locations better and was not disappointed.
-So much so that I'm wondering if our tour above was planned with it in someone's mind - back or front.
+So much so that I'm wondering if our tour above was planned with it in someone's mind.
 Our hero lives in a flat overlooking the back of the Colosseum and there's night walks through Piazza Navona and the Capitoline Museum.
 Not too surprising, but there's also much filming in Palazzo Medici and its gardens, and the striking opening of the film happens around the Fontana dell'Acqua Paola which we passed on the first afternoon and the surprise recognition of which prompted me to watch the film again.
 Plastic surgery is a notable theme too, there's a giraffe, and much is made of a saint later in the film sitting on a chair where he feet don't touch the ground, but these are (stunning and cosmic) coincidences, I think.
 And the film just gets better with every viewing.

 Venice // Florence // London // Berlin // Trips